ABOUT

 Registrated business

-I taught a course for beginning translators at ISS, Inc. I am a native speaker of Japanese, but my score for SAT Verbal was in the 95th percentile.
+I taught a course for beginner translators at ISS, Inc. Although I am a native Japanese speaker, my SAT Verbal score was in the 95th percentile.

 3